 June was a challenging month.
 Which is probably normal for this stage of an ambitious project.
 When you start a new project it’s exciting, and when you finish a product it’s satisfying, and during both of those times you tend to get a lot of positive outside reinforcement from other people who are interested in what you’re doing.
 But the middle is the hard part.
 The middle is where all the work happens, and you have to keep grinding away and pushing through obstacles even when it turns out to take longer and be more work than you thought it would.

 I would describe FilmLab as being toward the end of the middle, and last month I experienced plenty of the end-of-the-middle blues.
 I got sick and lost most of a work week, and I spent part of the month time working on other projects for clients (I’m doing part-time contract work to keep the bills paid until FilmLab ships), which slowed down progress.
-Then I started to do QA testing on frame detection system I’d been working on since April, I discovered some problems that forced me to rethink the design.
+Then, when I started to do QA testing on frame detection system I’d been working on since April, I discovered some problems that forced me to rethink the design.

 Meanwhile, there are a lot of people waiting for FilmLab to be done, with varying degrees of (im)patience.
 When the work is difficult and there’s a pile of messages asking why it’s not done already, it can be hard to stay positive, especially when you’re working by yourself.

 But those things come with the territory.
 My job right now is to stay focused on the end goal, and continue to push through the list of things that need to get done to get there.
 So that’s what I tried to do in June.